Gameplex-Software/Cruel-World-Survival-Modpack/README.md

 ## Story mode

-Three brand new story packs are in progress, go take a look at our website:
+Three brand new story packs are in progress, these take the backstory of Cruel World Survival to the next level.
+Go take a look at our website for further details on these packs:

  [https://gameplexsoftware.com/cwsmc/storymode](https://gameplexsoftware.com/cwsmc/storymode)